colimartin/tennis_vis/README.md

 - "level": the number of ATP ranking points given to the winner of the tournament, and thus the level of importance it carries in the ATP season.
 The 4 tennis majors (Australian Open, French Open, Wimbledon, US Open) are 2000, the year-end finals is 1500, the next level below is 1000, then 500, 250, and 0 for the 'United Cup', a 'FIFA World Cup' style exhibition tournament played at the beginning of the season,
 - "name-code": the shorter name codes that atptour.com uses to refer to tournaments in their site HTML.

+### Python Backend
+- atp_scraping.py deals with BeautifulSoup webscraping, getting the list of top 100 players,
+- player_tourn_map.py generates a hashmap of each top 100 player